1973 Indianapolis 500: Wednesday May 30

 On Wednesday, morning rain threatened to wash out the race for an unprecedented third day in a row.
 The start time was once again slated for 9:00 a.m., but again the participants and spectators had to wait.
 Estimates put the Wednesday attendance as low as 20,000, 35,000, or 50–60,000, and rain check tickets were no longer asked for at the gate.
 However, at least one estimate put the total attendance at 125,000 once the race got going.
 In addition since schools were closed on the west side of Indianapolis and in the town of Speedway due to traffic jams, school busloads of kids and parents were offered free rides to the Speedway to help fill the grandstands.
 After over two days of rainy revelry, the infield was overwhelmed with mud and garbage.
 The grandstands and bathrooms were littered with trash, and the walkways and grass parking lots were flooded.
 The infamous Snake Pit was described as a "bog".
 The health department overseeing the event even threatened to keep the race from running at all if it was rained out again on Wednesday, due to the deteriorating conditions of the infield.

 The mood around the garage area was glum.
 Crews were exhausted, and drivers were apprehensive.
-It was now the longest rain delay in Indy 500 history to-date.
+It was now the longest rain delay in Indy 500 history to-date (surpassed since by 1986, six days, and 2020, officially a 91-day delay caused by extenuating circumstances).
 Johnny Rutherford later quipped that if a poll had been taken around the garage area, the consensus would have been to leave and move on to the next race (Milwaukee).
 Media had already nicknamed the race the "72 Hours of Indianapolis", a play on the 24 Hours of Le Mans.
 The cars had sat mostly idle for the past nine days (except for the traditional Carburetion Day practice), raising separate concerns about potential mechanical and handling problems.

 The delays at Indianapolis were beginning to have cascade effects on the schedule.
 Owing to the delay, USAC elected to postpone the next race of the season, the Rex Mays 150 at Milwaukee from June 3 to 10.
 Hotels, motels, and restaurants, as well as bus transit companies, airlines, and car rental companies were all jammed and some were overbooked.
 Local schools reported high absenteeism, and a handful of schools close to the track closed due to traffic congestion.

-Around midday, the sun finally came out for a few hours, and the track surface dried enough for a race start at 2:10 p.m.
+Around midday, the sun finally came out for a few hours, and the track surface dried enough for a race start at about 2:10 p.m.